-This conference will consider the next steps for reforming professional healthcare regulation in the UK.
+This conference considered the next steps for reforming professional healthcare regulation in the UK.

-This timely conference follows the government response to the Promoting professionalism, reforming regulation consultation, which looks at proposals for achieving a more responsive regulatory system and to modernise the fitness to practise process.
+This timely conference followed the government response to the Promoting professionalism, reforming regulation consultation, which looks at proposals for achieving a more responsive regulatory system and to modernise the fitness to practise process.

 - Policy priorities moving forward following the government response to consultation;

 - The impact of changes to professional healthcare regulators, healthcare professionals, and patients; and

 - Supporting the workforce and developing education and training.

 Speakers and Chairs

 The agenda included keynote contributions from: John Barwick, Interim Chief Executive and Deputy Registrar, Health and Care Professions Council; Alan Clamp, Chief Executive, Professional Standards Authority; Charlie Massey, Chief Executive, General Medical Council; Colum Conway, Chief Executive, Social Work England; Professor Sheona MacLeod, Deputy Medical Director for Education Reform, Health Education England; and Jon Restell, Chief Executive, Managers in Partnership.

 Further speakers included: Michele Golden, NHS Resolution; Dr Judith Graham, Rotherham Doncaster and South Humber NHS Foundation Trust; Dr Clea Harmer, Sands; Dr Rob Hendry, Medical Protection Society; Nicola Hill, Kingsley Napley; Dr Paula Holt, University of Derby and Council of Deans of Health; Dr Rinesh Parmar, The Doctors’ Association UK; Clare Strickland, Nursing and Midwifery Council and Dr Matthew Tuck, BMA.